 Options abound if you plan to spend three or more days in Chattanooga.
 Once you’ve hit the highlights of downtown, Chattanooga’s many area attractions are worth the drive.
 For a complete outline of regional highlights head to Discover Tennessee Trails and Byways.
 The Tanasi Trail or Pie in the Sky routes outline virtually every attraction in the Tennessee Valley.

 If you have any train buffs in the family, the Tennessee Valley Railroad Museum is a must-see.
 Located just outside of downtown Chattanooga, this moving museum offers several ways to ride the rails.
 Smaller children will enjoy the Missionary Ridge Local, a 55-minute ride to the East Chattanooga station where passengers disembark to watch a 17th century turntable in action.
 Once turned around riders re-board to return to the main station, passing back through the famous Missionary Ridge tunnel, completed in 1858.
 The entire trip takes less than an hour.
 Bigger kids may enjoy longer rides, which can span six to eight hours round-trip and journey to North Georgia (most include a long layover for exploring).

 Another great all-day excursion is Lookout Mountain, which features one of the world’s steepest passenger trains, the nation’s largest and deepest waterfall open to the public, and a chance to see seven states from one spot.
 If you want to devote the day to it, a triple play pass is the way to go which grants access to the Incline Railway, Ruby Falls, and Rock City.
-After a day of exploring, swing by St. Elmo's Naughty Cat Cafe and then grab a bite to eat in St. Elmo at 1885 Grill or Mr. T's Pizza followed by a scoop or two of unique, small-batch ice cream at Clumpies Ice Cream Co.
+After a day of exploring, swing by St. Elmo's Naughty Cat Cafe and then grab a bite to eat at 1885 Grill or Mr. T's Pizza followed by a scoop or two of unique, small-batch ice cream at Clumpies Ice Cream Co.
 Enjoy flavors like Firecracker, Espresso Chocolate Chunk, and Nutella Crunch.
 (Flavors rotate regularly, so don’t make any promises.)